anshumandwivediusa/java-notes/04. java_exceptions/README.md

   - **Error** → Serious issues (e.g., `OutOfMemoryError`), not meant to be handled.
   - **Exception** → Recoverable problems.
     - **Checked exceptions** → Must be handled or declared (`IOException`, `SQLException`).
+      - ClassNotFoundException: Thrown by Class.forName(), ClassLoader.loadClass(), or similar methods when the JVM cannot find the class definition at runtime.
     - **Unchecked exceptions** → Runtime exceptions (`NullPointerException`, `ArrayIndexOutOfBoundsException`).
       - NoClassDefFoundError: Thrown when the JVM tries to load a class that was present at compile time but missing at runtime.
 <img width="500" height="350" alt="image" src="https://github.com/user-attachments/assets/c74105a8-4ad1-4ada-a20a-0cc4960a35b9" />